flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 ### Policy savings details

-The policy includes the estimated savings.
-The estimated savings is recognized if the resource is terminated.
-Optima is used to receive the estimated savings which is the product of the most recent full day’s cost of the resource \* 30.
-The savings are displayed in the *Estimated Monthly Savings* column.
-If the resource can not be found in Optima the value is 0.0.
-The incident detail message includes the sum of each resource *Estimated Monthly Savings* as *Total Estimated Monthly Savings*.
+The policy includes the estimated monthly savings.
+The estimated monthly savings is recognized if the resource is terminated or downsized.
+Optima is used to retrieve and calculate the estimated savings which is the cost of the resource for a full day (3 days ago) multiplied by 30.44 (the average number of days in a month), or 0 if no cost information for the resource was found in Optima.
+The savings is displayed in the Estimated Monthly Savings column.
+The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.

-If the AWS bill for the AWS account is registered in Optima in a different Flexera One org than the project where the policy template is applied, the *Flexera One Org ID for Optima* parameter can be set to the org where the AWS account is registered in Optima.
-Leaving this parameter set to `current` will result in using the same org as the project where the policy template is applied querying for Optima cost data.

-If the user does not have the minimum required role of `billing_center_viewer` or if there is not enough data received from Optima to calculate savings, an appropriate message is displayed in the incident detail message along with the estimated monthly savings column value as 0.0 in the incident table.

 ## Prerequisites